henriqueholtz/Aws-Struggle/Produtcs/Network/VPC.md

 ## A VPC endpoint interface

 An interface VPC endpoint (interface endpoint) enables you to connect to services powered by AWS PrivateLink.
 It is not a component of a connection between on-premises network and AWS.

+## VPC Flow Logs

+VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+Flow log data can be published to Amazon CloudWatch Logs or Amazon Simple Storage Service (Amazon S3).
+After you've created a flow log, you can retrieve and view its data in the chosen destination.
+However, it cannot deny traffic from a specific IP address.